-Unless your principal loan balance falls below an 80% LTV ratio, usually because you overpaid your mortgage as outlined above, lenders typically do not remove PMI within the first two years of a mortgage, although you may be able to obtain a waiver for the two year mortgage seasoning requirement if you completed significant renovations that increased the value of your property.
+Unless your principal loan balance falls below an 80% LTV ratio, usually because you overpaid your mortgage as outlined above, lenders typically do not remove PMI within the first two years of a mortgage, although you may be able to obtain a waiver for the two year mortgage seasoning requirement if you completed significant renovations that increased your property value.
 In this case you are required to obtain an appraisal report that confirms the new post-renovation property value and meet a 80% LTV ratio requirement based on your current home value.

-Please note that a two year seasoning requirement waiver is usually not granted due to an increase in your property value not attributable to home improvements or renovations.
+Please note that a two year seasoning requirement waiver is usually only granted due to an increase in your property value attributable to home improvements or renovations.
 In other words, if the value of your home increased because home prices in your neighborhood went up, and not because you improved your property, this is not sufficient to qualify for a waiver of the two year seasoning requirement.

 If the seasoning of your mortgage is between three and five years and you make a PMI cancellation request based on your current property value, including cases when your property value increased due to favorable real estate market conditions or if you made improvements to your home, the lower (more challenging) 75% LTV ratio requirement usually applies.
 If your mortgage is seasoned more than five years, the (easier) 80% LTV ratio threshold applies.
 In both of these case you are usually required to pay for an appraisal report that confirms the current, higher value of your property.
 The lender has 30 days after receiving the appraisal to inform the borrower if the request to remove PMI has been approved or denied.